Psychtoolbox-3/psychtoolbox-3.github.com/docs/RemapMouse.md

 over which a mouse cursor at location (xm,ym) is currently hovering.

 If you pass in a (xm,ym) position for which there doesn't exist any
-corresponding stimulus pixel position, the values (0,0) will be
+corresponding stimulus pixel position, values outside the window bounds
-returned.
+will be returned, e.g., greater than window width or height, or negative.

 If you call this function on a window or view without active geometry
 manipulations, it will do nothing and simply return the passed in (xm,